aaayumi/100-apps/README.md

-# 100-days-of-app
+# 100-apps

-I will make as many web application as possible for 100 days to improve my coding skills.
-This personal project was inspired by 100 days of code ( #100daysofcode https://medium.freecodecamp.com/join-the-100daysofcode-556ddb4579e4).
+I will make 100 apps using skills what I learned.

+This project was started with an intention of keep coding for consective 100days.
+I changed the goal from coding 100days to making 100 apps.

 ## Rules
-- create web applications
+- create 100 web applications
 - code at least 1 hour per day